Scratch Station

 For people with cats

-Universal scratch pad holders help save money, since they work with any size scratch pad and don’t lock you into using any particular brand, plus they make it quick and easy to rotate and flip a scratch pad to get the most out of both sides of it.
-They reduce waste too, since they require no additional mounting materials, like Velcro.
 Most importantly, a scratch station in the right spot increases the likelihood your cats will use it instead of destroying your furniture or damaging your home when they need to scratch.

-Finally, a scratch station can help keep your home clean.
+In addition, a scratch station can help keep your home clean.
 When placed inside a litter cabinet, it lets cats clean their claws immediately after using the litter box instead of walking around with dirty paws.
 This location hides ugly scratch pads out-of-sight, plus it contains the shredded cardboard and catnip flakes to help keep your home tidy.

 For people without cats